 Elli Bardas-Artist

-Based in Melbourne, Australia, my practice is a celebration of spirit – yours, mine, the worlds.
+Based in Melbourne, Australia, my practice is a celebration of spirit – yours, mine, the worlds and as such, plays at the intersection of human, spirit, nature.
 I believe we are extraordinary beings living in this extraordinary world.
 A world with infinite possibilities, where every cell is pulsating with its unique rhythm of life.

 My current focus, with multiple iterations of Wild Things, is visualising the unique, quirky, exuberant human spirit at the core of each of us.
 I am imagining a liberated world where we remember we are funny, joyous, weird and wonderful individuals, full of love, hope and healing for our futures.